To provide a sustainable supply of forest resources to Alaskans.

 Percentage of Waterbodies in Compliance with DEC "Impaired Waters" Standards as a Result of Forest Operations Conducted on Lands Administered Under the Forest Resources and Practices Act

 Analysis of results and challenges: The Alaska Forest Resources & Practices Act (FRPA) continues to ensure that forest operations protect water quality and fish habitat.
-The list of impaired waterbodies identifies waters that do not meet state water quality standards, including standards for beneficial use for fish habitat; no waterbodies are listed as impaired due to operations subject to FRPA standards.
-Recent science and technical committee reviews and private sector effectiveness monitoring studies reinforce this assessment.
+The list of impaired waterbodies identifies waters that do not meet state water quality standards, including standards for beneficial use for fish habitat.
+No waterbodies are listed as impaired due to operations subject to FRPA standards.

 |A1: Core Service - Provide state timber to meet local demand within the limit of sustainable supply.|